EnigmaCurry/d.rymcg.tech/mopidy/README.md

  * For android, Check out [M.A.L.P](https://f-droid.org/en/packages/org.gateshipone.malp/).

-To configure your client, use the `MPD_HOST` variable as shown by `make config`.
-Most clients will honor the `MPD_HOST` variable if found.
-Otherwise, you must configure the Host and Password in the client configuration.
+To configure your client, find the `MPD_HOST` environment variable as shown by `make config`.
+Set this variable in your `~/.profile` or wherever else might be appropriate for your system.
+This sets the hostname or IP address of the remote mopidy service.
+The setting may also include a password prepended (eg. `password@hostname`).
+Most clients will honor the `MPD_HOST` variable if it's found to be set in its environment.
+Otherwise, you must configure the client manually with the configured host and password.

 ## Test the stream

 Run `make open` to open the snapcast stream page.
-Click the play button to start the stream.
+Click the play button to start the stream (it will initially remain silent).
+This page can be used to control the volume of all connected clients.

 Connect your mpd client, for example, use the standard `mpc` client: